heliosdesign/helios-wp-boilerplate/README.md

 ### Template Information

 Make sure to update the meta data that gets placed at the top of `style.css`.
 This can be found in `src/sass/global/_template-header.sass` in the base theme or child theme.

+The version number in the template header of the current theme in use also sets the cache busters on enqueued styles and scripts.
+So if you make a major change you should update the version in `_template-header.sass`.

 ### Gulp Config